Countly/countly-sdk-documentation/web/next.md

 </p>
 <p>
   Both NPS and Survey use the same API to fetch feedbacks from the server as well as to display them to the end user.
+Also if you want to position the feedback widget in a specific element, you can do so by specifying the element ID and the class name.

 </p>
 <div class="tabs">
   <div class="tabs-menu">